LeeAntonV/Calculator/README.md

 Hello!
 My name is Anton and i am beginner Python developer.
-This is my calculator project that i used as training in objective-oriented programming and Python tkinter library.
+This is my calculator project that i used as training in objective-oriented programming and using built-in Python tkinter library.
 Enjoy watching!